GenniaApp/GenniaServer2/README.md

 ```

 #### docker

 - setup postgresql and pyadmin to manage data

 ```
 docker-compose up -d
 ```

 ## Deployment

-[PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is a production process manager for Node.js applications, which is very easy to use.
+- [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is a production process manager for Node.js applications, which is very easy to use.
+- docker-compose: for setup database

 - see `make deploy` and `make restart` in Makefile
 - to set the application to restart on startup see: https://pm2.keymetrics.io/docs/usage/startup/